anetacamo/anetacamo.github.io/cv.md

 #### <a href="https://www.phable.io" target="_blank">Phable.io</a>
 *from June 2020*<br />
-Working as a freelance front-end developer for a design office based in London, building a static websites with Gatsby and React for various customers.
+Working as a freelance front-end developer for a design office based in London, building webpages with Gatsby and React for various customers.
 Most recent: <a href="http://www.verifa.io" target="_blank">verifa</a>

 #### <a href="https://www.praqma.com" target="_blank">Praqma.com</a>
 *August 2017 - June 2020*<br />
-Rebuilding two large websites into custom-made easy-to-use system generated from simple markdown files. <a href="https://www.praqma.com" target="_blank">praqma.com</a> & <a href="https://www.code-conf.com" target="_blank">code-conf</a>; updating the structures to be easy to use for various content-creators.
+Rebuilding two large websites into custom-made easy-to-use CMSs generated from markdown files, maintaining it. <a href="https://www.praqma.com" target="_blank">praqma.com</a> & <a href="https://www.code-conf.com" target="_blank">code-conf</a>.

 #### <a href="https://www.prolike.io" target="_blank">Prolike.io</a>
 *January 2018 - June 2018*<br />
-Restructuring large webpage made of unordered html files <a href="https://dataintensity.com/">data intensity</a> into static pages generating system made of sections to make front-end development easy and convenient.
-Building the blogging system.
+Rebuilding <a href="https://dataintensity.com/">data intensity</a> into a static build with Jekyll & Liquid.

 #### <a href="https://www.symbio.agency" target="_blank">SYMBIO digital,s.r.o.</a>
 *November 2015 - June 2016*<br />